Frequently Asked Questions

 What kinds of questions will iCureCeliac® help answer?

-There are an infinite number of questions that may be answered using the data gathered through iCureCeliac®.
+There are a number of questions that may be answered using the data gathered through iCureCeliac®.
 Some of these questions include:

 - What causes celiac disease?

 - What causes the celiac disease gene to turn on in some and not others?

 - What causes symptoms to be more severe in some and not others?

 - How can we develop better treatments for celiac disease?